Associate Professor of German Studies

 Before joining the staff at Warwick I taught German and European Studies at Nottingham Trent University (1997-2006).
 I was Hon.
 Treasurer of the Association for German Studies from 2003 to 2009 and was previously a committee member of the Association for Modern German Studies.
 I have been External Examiner at the University of Bath, the University of Hull, the University of Limerick/Mary Immaculate College Limerick, the University of Ulster and the University of Swansea.

 My principal area of work centres round the literature and film produced by migrants to Germany and by postmigrants.
 These cultural works form part of the negotiation of a society in which migrants become settled and part of the fabric of new forms of community and German-ness.
 The cultural works themselves, as well as the changes they reflect and represent, need to be understood through a range of established and developing intellectual and theoretical approaches.
-My current interest is in the question of narrative in works of German-language diasporic fiction.
+My current interests are the question of narrative in works of German-language diasporic fiction and the genre of short story cycles.

 My other area of interest is the culture and politics of the Weimar Republic, where I have published on Ernst Toller and on Weimar theatre.
-Most recently I have participated in the production of the new edition of Toller's work published by the Wallstein Verlag in 2015.
+I have participated in the production of the new edition of Toller's work published by the Wallstein Verlag in 2015 and am preparing an essay on the Schwalbenbuch for an issue on Toller in the series Text + Kritik.

 Teaching and supervision